jedrzejkoriat/TeslaRent-01.WebApplication/README.md

 ### 📊 Business logic
 ```
 1. Cars can be reserved daily
-2. Cars have discounts if they are reserved for 7-29days and even bigger discount for 30+ days
+2. Cars have discounts if they are reserved for 7-29days and even bigger discount for 30+ days.
-3. In order to pickup the car, customer has to pay deposit which is 30% of total rental price
+3. In order to pickup the car, customer has to pay deposit which is 500% of daily price.
-4. Customer can pick up the car in chosen location and return it to any location selected
+4. Customer can pick up the car in chosen location and return it to any location selected.
 5. Cars are searched based on availability.
 Reservations for a single car do not overlap.
    If a car is available for the selected dates but already has a subsequent reservation, it is checked whether
    the end location of the current search matches the start location of the existing reservation, and vice versa.